Hebrew & Biblical Names

 Hebrew

 56My help is God.
-A name of divine assistance and protection rooted in biblical tradition.
+A biblical name combining 'Adir' (mighty) and 'El' (God), signifying divine assistance and protection.

 - Abel